History of Clark

 With time, there have been church name changes, in accordance with the Methodist Church’s connectional changes and Clark’s status as a connectional church with Methodism.
 Clark Memorial Methodist Episcopal Church became Clark Memorial Methodist Church in 1939, and Clark Memorial United Methodist Church in 1968.

 An ever-increasing range of church activities in both congregational ministry and outreach areas has accompanied building additions and name changes.
 Clark is today still growing, with plans underway for a new building that will enhance the opportunities for Christian education, fellowship, and family life.
-We have become more than a “Sunday Church,” with two worship services on Sunday; three on Wednesday; and Bible study, prayer groups, and other activities throughout the week.
+We have become more than a “Sunday Church,” with worship services on Sunday at 10:00 am followed by repast; midday service and meal at noon on Wednesday; and Bread, Bible, and Books bible study, prayer groups, and other activities throughout the week.

 The Reverend Dr. Herbert Lester became Clark’s forty-third senior pastor in July 2015.